shukriadams/spectr/README.md

 ## Build environment

-Spectr is vanilla Nodejs, it will fit into built framework that plays nice with Nodejs.
+Spectr is vanilla Nodejs, it will fit into any built framework that plays nice with that.

 ## Template engines